-If parents wish to withdraw their child from Addlestone, they should notify the Head of School immediately, in writing.
+If parents wish to withdraw their child from Addlestone, they should notify Robin Lewis immediately, in writing.
 If a parent withdraws a child by choice, they must pay all remaining tuition according to the tuition contract.
 If Addlestone recommends the withdrawal for educational reasons, the parents may be allowed to pay a prorated amount.

-If Addlestone recommends or requests the withdrawal for disciplinary reasons, the parents will be required pay all tuition in full.
+If Addlestone recommends or requests the withdrawal for disciplinary reasons, the parents will be required to pay all tuition in full.